 Doctors may ask a child if they have been in contact with an infected child or adult.
 However, in many cases, the source of infection may not be identifiable since the sores may appear months or years after contracting the virus (5).

 Treatment Of Genital Herpes In Children

-There is no specific cure for genital herpes.
+There is no specific cure or vaccine for genital herpes.
 Doctors may prescribe medications to reduce the frequency and severity of outbreaks.
 Medications may also reduce the risk of spreading herpes to others.

 Antiviral pills or ointments are usually prescribed during an outbreak of sores.
 Daily suppressive therapy with medications is given to prevent an outbreak.
 Children with repeated or severe outbreaks may be tested for immunodeficiency diseases, such as HIV infection.
 Antivirals are prescribed based on the test results.

 Teaching proper hand hygiene measures to children could reduce the risk of spreading the herpes virus.
 You may ask your child not to touch the genital area with unwashed hands after touching cold sores.
 Children should also be encouraged to have healthy personal hygiene habits.

 It is ideal that teens and older children undergo sex education and learn more about sexual wellness to reduce the risk of genital herpes and other STDs.
 Antiviral medications may reduce the severity of the outbreak and spread of genital herpes in cases where the child develops sores.

 Genital herpes in a young child may raise the suspicion of sexual abuse.
 However, sexual transmission in children over five years of age is usually reported when they only present with genital lesions and only have the herpes simplex virus type 2 (6).
 Nevertheless, doctors may include a multidisciplinary team to exclude the possibility of sexual abuse in some cases.